History of Recessions in the United States

 The history of recessions in the United States since the Great Depression show they are a natural, though painful, part of the business cycle.
 The National Bureau of Economic Research defines when a recession starts.
 The Bureau of Economic Analysis measures recessions using gross domestic product.

-This recession lasted only eight months (February to October 1945).
+This recession lasted only eight months from February to October 1945.
 It seemed to last longer.

-That's because GDP continued to fall until it reached -10.6 percent in 1946.
+That's because GDP continued to fall until it reached -11.6 percent in 1946.
 This was a natural result of the demobilization from World War II.
 That happened when the huge demand for military weapons fell off.
 Government spending dropped, although business spending was robust.
-Source: “Business Cycle Expansions and Contractions,” National Bureau of Economic Research, Cambridge, MA, NBER.).

 This 11-month recession began in November 1948.
 It lasted until October 1949, when unemployment reached a peak of 7.9 percent.
-It was a mild adjustment as the economy continued adjusting to peacetime production.
+It was a mild adjustment as the economy continued adapting to peacetime production.